 Backup the object store¶

-We don’t currently have migration scripts that touch the data storage system.
+We don’t currently have migration scripts that affect the object store.